-- We, the Board of Directors of Finance Corporation of Bahamas Limited are familiar with the contents of the Securities Industry (Corporate Governance) Rules 2019 (hereinafter referred to as "the Rules"), enacted on 18th March, 2019, and acknowledge our role and responsibilities under the Rules; - b.
-We have carefully considered the reporting of Senior Management and other information relevant to forming an opinion as to whether the Bank is following the Rules; and, - c.
-Senior Management is required to certify to the Ultimate Parent Company of FINCO, the Royal Bank of Canada, that policies and procedures are in place to ensure FINCO's continuing compliance with local legislation and Guidelines (hereinafter referred to as "Regulatory Compliance").
-We are satisfied that internal rules, circulars, guidelines and manuals are accurate and complete in all material respects and that the Bank's local internal audit function and review processes provide reasonable assurances of Regulatory Compliance.
-We further confirm: - d.
-We are satisfied that FINCO remains a going concern; - e.
-We are performing our functions and fulfilling our obligations under the Rules; - f.
-We are of the opinion that FINCO is following the Rules, paying particular attention to Part IV of the Rules, indicating the Board's responsibility for the total process of risk management.
-Based on the information reported by Senior Management, we are satisfied with the effectiveness of the process as well as the safety and soundness of the operations of FINCO. - g.
-We understand and are in compliance with our responsibilities as directors in connection with the preparation of the financial statements of FINCO; - h.
-We are familiar with the details of the accounting policies utilized and are aware of any reasons for changes in the accounting policies, where applicable; - i.
-The value of all material benefits and compensation paid to directors collectively did not exceed \$2.2 million dollars for the calendar year; - j.
-The value of non-executive directors' fees and allowances was \$39,500 for the calendar year;
+- We, the Board of Directors of Finance Corporation of The Bahamas are familiar with the contents of the a.
+Securities Industry (Corporate Governance) Rules 2019 (hereinafter referred to as "the Rules"), enacted on 18th March, 2019, and acknowledge our role and responsibilities under the Rules; - We have carefully considered the reporting of Senior Management and other information relevant to forming b. an opinion as to whether the Bank is following the Rules; and, - Senior Management is required to certify to the Ultimate Parent Company of FINCO, the Royal Bank of C. Canada, that policies and procedures are in place to ensure FINCO's continuing compliance with local legislation and Guidelines (hereinafter referred to as "Regulatory Compliance").
+We are satisfied that internal rules, circulars, guidelines- and manuals are accurate and complete in all material respects and that the Bank's local internal audit function and review processes provide reasonable assurances of Regulatory Compliance.
+We further confirm: - We are satisfied that we are compliant with RBC's Code of Conduct; d. - We are satisfied that FINCO remains a going concern; e. - f.
+We are performing our functions and fulfilling our obligations under the Rules; - We are of the opinion that FINCO is following the Rules, paying particular attention to Part IV of the Rules, g. indicating the Board's responsibility for the total process of risk management.
+Based on the information reported by Senior Management, we are satisfied with the effectiveness of the process as well as the safety and soundness of the operations of FINCO. - We understand and are in compliance with our responsibilities as directors in connection with the preparation h. of the financial statements of FINCO: - We are familiar with the details of the accounting policies utilized and are aware of any reasons for changes in the accounting policies, where applicable; - The value of all material benefits and compensation paid to directors collectively did not exceed \$2.4 million j. dollars for the calendar year; - The value of non-executive directors' fees and allowances was \$54,875 for the calendar year.